Kneser graphs are Hamiltonian: Analysis via gliders: static properties

 We first define

-where~$A$ and~$B$ are the set of indices of the~1s and~0s of~$y$, respectively, that do not belong to any of the bulges~$u_i$ or the dents~$v_i$ in the decomposition~\eqref{eq:hill}; see Figure~\ref{fig:hill}.
-Recall that if $h=1$, then $y=1\,0$ has no bulges or dents, so in this case the unions in~\eqref{eq:Gamma-hill} are empty and then $A$ and~$B$ are 1-element sets containing the positions of the~1 and the~0 in~$y$, respectively.
+where~$A$ and~$B$ are the sets of indices of the~1s and~0s of~$y$, respectively, that do not belong to any of the bulges~$u_i$ or the dents~$v_i$ in the decomposition~\eqref{eq:hill}; see Figure~\ref{fig:hill}.
+Recall that if $h=1$, then $y=1\,0$ has no bulges or dents, so in this case the two unions in~\eqref{eq:Gamma-hill} indexed by~$i$ are empty and then $A$ and~$B$ are singleton sets containing the positions of the~1 and the~0 in~$y$, respectively.
 In general, the indices in~$A$ and~$B$ are absolute with respect to the Motzkin path~$\wh{x}$ that contains~$y$ as a subpath.
-We refer to any pair~$(A,B)\in\Gamma(x)$ computed in~\eqref{eq:Gamma-hill} as a \emph{glider}.
+We refer to any pair~$(A,B)\in\Gamma(x)$ computed in~\eqref{eq:Gamma-hill} as a \emph{glider}. \marginpar{glider}

 The complemented strings~$\ol{v_i}$ on the right hand side of~\eqref{eq:Gamma-hill} need further explanation.
 By definition we have $\ol{v_i}\in D$, i.e., the subpath~$v_i$ in~$\wh{x}$ is a valley.
-Therefore, to compute~$\Gamma(\ol{v_i})$ we apply~$\Gamma()$ to the hill~$\ol{v_i}$, obtained by complementing the valley~$v_i$, without changing any other steps of~$\wh{x}$, as they are irrelevant for the computation of~$\Gamma(\ol{v_i})$; see Figure~\ref{fig:Gamma}.
-Note that the vertical positions of the steps of~$\wh{x}$ or its subpaths are irrelevant for the definition of~$\Gamma$, but what matters are the indices in horizontal direction (as they enter the sets~$A$ and~$B$ in~\eqref{eq:Gamma-hill}), which are not modified by the complementation.
-However, complementation changes the roles of 0s and 1s, so for any glider $(A,B)\in\Gamma(x)$, $A$ and $B$ are either indices of $\ustep$-steps and $\dstep$-steps, respectively, of some hill in the original Motzkin path~$\wh{x}$, or indices of $\dstep$-steps and $\ustep$-steps, respectively, of some valley in the original path~$\wh{x}$.
+Therefore, to compute~$\Gamma(\ol{v_i})$ we apply~$\Gamma$ to the hill~$\ol{v_i}$, obtained by complementing the valley~$v_i$, without changing any other steps of~$\wh{x}$, as they are irrelevant for the computation of~$\Gamma(\ol{v_i})$; see Figure~\ref{fig:Gamma}.
+Note that the vertical positions of the steps of~$\wh{x}$ or its subpaths are irrelevant for the definition of~$\Gamma$, but what matters are their indices on the horizontal axis (as they enter the sets~$A$ and~$B$ in~\eqref{eq:Gamma-hill}), which are not modified by the complementation.
+However, complementation changes the roles of 0s and 1s, so for any glider $(A,B)\in\Gamma(x)$, $A$ and $B$ are either sets of indices of $\ustep$-steps and $\dstep$-steps, respectively, of some hill in the original Motzkin path~$\wh{x}$, or sets of indices of $\dstep$-steps and $\ustep$-steps, respectively, of some valley in the original path~$\wh{x}$.
 What is important is that $\max A<\min B$, i.e., all steps in~$A$ are to the left of all steps in~$B$.